Listen to the song “The Love of God” (instrumental piano music from my cassette) here:

 This may be a “holiday season” message but it is true for any time of the year! ♥

 I’m still at home for Sunday this week while my skin heals again and one little guy of ours had a cough.
+(Due to environmental sensitivities to RF-EMF radiation, I do not go to town as often as I would like to because we currently live near a community which has a fair amount of cell towers.
+I don’t want my eyes/skin to burn weekly plus it can take a couple of weeks to heal these kinds of injuries fully so I go to urban areas only occasionally.)
 So we listened to some music and found something to watch together as I painted a wooden box for our kitchen.
-We have a special screen cover that helps to reduce magnetic fields on a monitor.
+We have a special screen cover that helps to reduce magnetic fields on a monitor/TV.
 It is a mild winter day today and there was a deer at our birdfeeder this morning.

 What we watched was a Christmas message on LOVE.
 It reminded my of things I had been thinking of these past few days, of a song I had sung to my Sweet Pea last night as she went off to sleep on my lap, of the hope that knowing God personally brings to my own life (despite everything that could appear to be “hopeless”), of the deep joy that Joy truly has, and of that desire to share on this website about real life.
 So this is a real life message on LOVE – GOD’S LOVE – for each of us. ♥

 Here is the link and I hope it works.
 It is a message (after a Christmas children’s play/performance) by Crawford Loritts.
 He is a pastor whom our family has had the privilege of hearing in person during the summer before when he’s visited MBC, a family camp near where we live so I had searched for his name and the word “Christmas”.